Hawaii E-Bike Laws 2026: $30 Registration, Act 259

 Why was the 2025 e-bike bill vetoed?

 Governor Josh Green vetoed HB 958 on 9 July 2025.
 The veto message identified that the bill's ban on "high-speed electric devices" carved out mopeds and motorcycles, but not electric cars — meaning the literal text would have restricted EVs from certain roadways.
-HB 2021 (2026 session) is the revised version that explicitly carves EVs out alongside mopeds and motorcycles.
+HB 2021 (2026 session) was the revised version that explicitly carved EVs out alongside mopeds and motorcycles — and it became law as Act 259 on 15 July 2026.
 Source: Honolulu Civil Beat.

 Can I rent an e-bike in Hawaii without registering it myself?